mallen-11/playoff-free-throws/README.md

 ### Presentation

 This folder contains a presentation over the same material the article contains.
 The visuals are better explained here and there are more uses of charts of data.

+This analysis is done by Morgan Allen, Woo Seok Kim, and Thalia Dominiguez-Sanchez.